Key Takeaways

 Insights and Testing

-Choosing the best home gym setup for full-body workouts can feel like navigating a maze of misleading products.
-Insights collected from our thorough testing of eight different exercise equipment alternatives provide a clearer solution.
+Choosing the best home gym setup for full-body workouts can feel like navigating a maze of misleading marketing.
+Insights collected from our thorough testing of different exercise equipment alternatives provide a clearer solution.
 We carefully evaluated each submission based on criteria such as setup, ease of use, safety, comfort, performance, features, and overall value.
-We evaluated both machines at home and in The Verywell Testing Lab.
-This kind of real-world testing goes a long way in making sure these expensive machines work as intended and are built to serve all users.
-Testing production machines shines a light on their strengths, weaknesses, and foibles.

 Insights Worth Remembering